Legal representation of unaccompanied children

 In addition to the social work duty, the Immigration Rules require that the Home Office caseworker takes steps to ensure that an unaccompanied child has a legal representative.[1]
 The Refugee Council should be notified within 24 hours.

-Unlike the case of adults, the representative is publicly funded to be present in the asylum interview, and the asylum interview of a child may not take place without a responsible adult present who is not representing the Home Office.
+Unlike the case of adults, the legal representative is a lawyer who is publicly funded to be present in the asylum interview, and the asylum interview of a child may not take place without a responsible adult present who is not representing the Home Office.

 The Home Office has a statutory duty to safeguard and promote the welfare of children in the UK who are subject to its procedures.[2]
 The duty of a representative of a child includes ensuring that this duty is complied with at all stages of the asylum process and to challenge where it is not.
 The code of practice for implementing Section 55 of the Borders Citizenship and Immigration Act 2009, ‘Every Child Matters’, which is binding on Home Office officers, requires that the voice of the child is heard in the proceedings, and this was reiterated by the Supreme Court, affirming that the wishes and feelings of the child must be taken properly into account by decision makers.[3]
 The representative accordingly has a duty to ensure that they take the child’s own independent instructions and that these form the basis of their representations.